the making of a poet

 flagship poem, i heard u:

-lately, i've become accustomed to the way
+lately, i've become accustomed to the waythe geography of my life then was littered with barrows &

 the ground opens up & envelopes me